 Conservation Masonry Skills Training

-Conservation Masonry Skills Training was an IFLI project in the years 2014-2015 with the aim to train individuals in masonry conservation and consolidation skills.
+Conservation Masonry Skills Training was an IFLI project in 2014-2015 with the aim to train individuals in masonry conservation and consolidation skills.

 The Inner Forth area contains many traditional structures which would benefit from appropriate conservation and consolidation by specially trained trades people.
 However there is a skills and knowledge gap within the construction industry, with too few people able to appropriately repair and conserve traditional structures.